awsdocs/amazon-s3-developer-guide/doc_source/WebsiteAccessPermissionsReqd.md

 When you configure a bucket as a website, you must make the objects that you want to serve publicly readable\.
 To do this, you write a bucket policy that grants everyone `s3:GetObject` permission\.
 On the website endpoint, if a user requests an object that doesn't exist, Amazon S3 returns HTTP response code `404 (Not Found)`\.
 If the object exists but you haven't granted read permission on it, the website endpoint returns HTTP response code `403 (Access Denied)`\.
 The user can use the response code to infer whether a specific object exists\.
 If you don't want this behavior, you should not enable website support for your bucket\.

-The following sample bucket policy grants everyone access to the objects in the specified folder\.
+The following sample bucket policy grants everyone access to the objects in the specified bucket\.
 For more information about bucket policies, see [Using Bucket Policies and User Policies](using-iam-policies.md)\.

 ```
  1. {